montilab/yQTLpipeline/README.md

 ### 3\.3 Parameters to control analysis workflow
 - `params.max_forks_parallel`  Numeric value controlling the max number of parallel processes in QTL discovery.
-- `params.max_pheno_parallel`  Numeric value controlling the maximum number of phenotypes per QTL discovery process in MatrixeQTL.
-Increasing it reduces computation time but increases memory usage in the M_QTL_analysis process.
+- `params.max_pheno_parallel`  Numeric value controlling the maximum number of phenotypes per QTL discovery process when running MatrixeQTL.
+Increasing it reduces computation time, but increases memory usage in the M_QTL_analysis process.
+- `params.nullmod_family`  Controls the family of the null model when running GENESIS.
+Options include "gaussian" or "linear" for normally distributed phenotypes (commonly used in QTL analysis), and "logistic" or "binomial" for binomially distributed phenotypes.
+This option is not available when running MatrixeQTL.
+- `params.test_method`  Controls the test method when running GENESIS.
+Options include "score" to run a score test, and "score.spa" or "spa" (case-insensitive) to run saddlepoint approximation.
+This option is not available when running MatrixeQTL.
 - `params.pval_cutoff`  Numeric value setting the threshold for saving and reporting QTL results.
 - `params.output_result_csv`  Boolean, "true" or "false" (lowercase *with* quotes).
 QTL results are saved in RDS format by default.
 Set to "true" to also output results in CSV format.